 Before Rainbow could begin touring, there was the tricky question of whether Elf were up to the task.
 Blackmore felt not so he and Dio assembled a new group. (photo: Ritchie Blackmore, Ronnie Dio, Craig Gruber, Mickey Lee Soule, Gary Driscoll)

 Cozy was flown over to LA for the auditions, Blackmore having admired him from his days with Jeff Beck.
-Bain was recruited from a band called Harlot, while Carey was American.
+Bain was recruited from a Scottish band called Harlot, while Carey was in an American band called Blessings who were rehearsing in the next studio to Rainbow.

 Rainbow made their live debut in America in November 1975 with a string of shows.
 There were technical problems caused by a huge electric rainbow which spanned the stage.
 It looked spectacular, with 3,000 bulbs, but generated a lot of interference with the amplifiers and guitars.
 After the American tour, Rainbow began work on their second album in February 1976.
 They'd already done a lot of rehearsing and writing before the first tour, so the album sessions (again in Musicland) went very smoothly.
 The album was cut inside ten days.
 "Rainbow Rising" is generally regarded as their best album overall, and set the bench-mark for heavy, intense and dynamic hard rock.
 With a better production job (again courtesy of Martin Birch), it was streets ahead of the first album.